Robust Design from Systems Physics: Example System: Model, Results, and Discussion

-This stress response is reminiscent of residual internal stress in manufactured engineering components, usually resulting from plastic deformations in manufacturing, thermal expansion, or phase change of materials \cite{withers2007residual}.
-The response of materials with residual stress to additional external stress can deviate significantly from naive expectations.
-In a similar way, additional design stress on architecture classes may not be immediately result in design strain if $\sigma^\textsf{ext}<\sigma_0$ of the given class.
+The first deviation from common material behavior is that for design stress the constant term is nonzero $\sigma_0\neq 0$ for all of the curves in Fig.~\ref{fig:strstr_panels}b,d,f.
+Similar effects are common in manufactured engineering components that exhibit residual internal stress, usually resulting from plastic deformations in manufacturing, thermal expansion, boundary effects, or phase change of materials.\cite{withers2007residual} The main implication of residual stress is that applying small external design stress $\sigma^\textsf{ext}<\sigma_0$ does not result in measurable design strain, as opposed to the conventional linear response.

-Secondly, the linear part of stress response can be both positive ($Y>0$, as in Fig.~\ref{fig:strstr_panels}f, architecture classes $A,B$, green and dark blue curves) and negative ($Y<0$, same figure, architecture class $C$, light blue).
-In the latter case, the ultimate stress $\sigma^\textsf{ult}$ might be reached already at $\epsilon=0$, so the architecture class would not show any change for subcritical external design stress, but immediately change to a different class for supercritical external design stress.
+The second deviation is that the linear part of stress response can be both positive ($Y>0$, as in Fig.~\ref{fig:strstr_panels}f, architecture classes $A,B$, green and dark blue curves) and negative ($Y<0$, same figure, architecture class $C$, light blue).
+A positive linear response means that the architecture class can support at least small design stress above $\sigma_0$ level via a small deformation.
+A negative linear response means that the ultimate stress $\sigma^\textsf{ult}=\sigma_0$ and is already reached for $\epsilon=0$, or no strain.
+For any higher, supercritical external stress, there is no corresponding point $\epsilon(\sigma^\textsf{ext})$ and thus the architecture class immediately ``breaks'', transitioning the design to a different class.

-Thirdly, standard engineering materials exhibit finite mechanical stress at ultimate strain, immediately before the material breaks.
-In contrast, the design stress we observe here decreases continuously to zero at ultimate strain.
-This behavior, known as ``tension softening'',\cite{karihaloo1995fracture} is observed in, e.g., fiber-reinforced brittle concrete, and is also supported by microscopic mechanistic models.\cite{li1991micromechanical}

-As a technical note, design stress and strain form a pair of thermodynamically conjugate variables $(\sigma,\epsilon)$, so that external forcing of the system, depending on the form, can be expressed in terms of one or the other.
-Because of this, the region of the stress--strain curve between reaching the ultimate stress $\sigma^\textsf{ult}$ and the ultimate strain $\epsilon^\textsf{ult}$ is infeasible when the system is subjected to a fixed external stress, but remains feasible for fixed external strain.

-Fig.~\ref{fig:minima_diagram} illustrates the thresholds for external design stresses up to which architecture classes remain feasible.
-At near-critical $T=1.50$ (Fig.~\ref{fig:minima_diagram}b) all six architecture classes are feasible at zero external stress.
-At sub-critical $T=1.20$ (Fig.~\ref{fig:minima_diagram}a) and super-critical $T=1.70$ (Fig.~\ref{fig:minima_diagram}c) fewer classes are feasible at zero external stress, but others become feasible at larger stress.
-In all panels, each architecture class is feasible for a finite range of external stress, limited both in direction and in magnitude.